oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 NetworkX is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.

-**URL**
+**More Information**

 https://pypi.python.org/pypi/networkx

 **Available Versions**::

-    2.3-foss-2019a-Python-3.7.2
+    2.2-foss-2018b-Python-2.7.15
     2.5.1-foss-2021a
-    2.4-foss-2020a-Python-3.8.2
     2.4-foss-2019b-Python-3.7.4
     2.4-foss-2019a-Python-3.7.2
-    2.2-foss-2018b-Python-2.7.15
+    2.4-foss-2020a-Python-3.8.2
+    2.3-foss-2019a-Python-3.7.2
     2.5-foss-2020b